Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Venmo was acquired by Braintree in 2012 for $26.2 million, which in turn sold to PayPal for $800 million.
 And now, Venmo processes more than $6.8 billion in payments per quarter.

-Yet as ubiquitous as Venmo is today, it wasn’t an easy path to success.
-Iqram and his co-founder Andrew Kortina endured countless obstacles in their early years, struggling to raise capital and almost closing their doors at one point.
+As ubiquitous as Venmo is today, it wasn’t an easy path to success.
+Iqram and his co-founder Andrew Kortina endured countless obstacles in their early years, struggled to raise capital and almost closed their doors at one point.

 [02:45] Welcome Iqram